EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Retrieve the protocol state using the connection identifier C_V and/or other external information such as the CoAP Token and the 5-tuple.

-* Decrypt and verify COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_3, and IV_3.
+* Decrypt and verify the outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_3, and IV_3.

 * Verify that the unverifed identity of Party U is among the allowed identites for this connection.

-* If method equals 0 or 1, verify COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite and the public authentication key of Party U.
+* Verify Singature_or_MAC_3 using the algorithm in the selected cipher suite.
+The verification process depends on the method, see {{asym-msg3-proc}}.

-* If method equals 2 or 3, verify the inner COSE_Encrypt0 as defined in Section 4.4 of {{RFC8152}}, using the AEAD algorithm in the selected cipher suite, K_U, and IV_U.
+*  Pass AD_3, the connection identifiers (C_U, C_V), and the application algorithms in the selected cipher suite to the application.
+The application can now derive application keys using the EDHOC-Exporter interface.

 If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.

-*  Pass AD_3, the connection identifiers (C_U, C_V), and the selected cipher suite to the application.
-The application can now derive application keys using the EDHOC-Exporter interface.

 # EDHOC Authenticated with Symmetric Keys {#sym}